 - She’s hiding food and lying about eating out with friends and no one has a clue.
 Lying and cheating isn’t like her at all and she’s ashamed of it, but this is an emergency.
 She has no choice.
 She has to protect herself.
 Cheating helps her restrict her calories but it also means she is alone with her thoughts and feelings.

 - She feels terrible about screaming at her parents, about her violent outbursts.
 If any of her friends or teachers in school knew how she behaves, she would die of shame.
 This isn’t her.
-The guilt is horrible, but she has no choice.
+Her state of stress is so high, she can’t control herself.
+The guilt is horrible.
+It’s awful to see her parents so hurt.

 - Her parents lecture her about the need to eat.
-She kind of knows they’re right, and yet somehow it doesn’t seem like it applies to her.
-Sometimes she feels so unwell, or she’s so upset about how she’s missing out on life, that she decides she’s going to cooperate with treatment.
+She kind of knows they’re right, and yet somehow it doesn’t apply to her.
+Sometimes she feels so unwell, or she’s so upset about how she’s missing out on life, that she wants to cooperate with treatment.
 But when it comes to eating, the terror returns, and she can’t pick up her fork.

 - She yearns for love and support.

 - She thinks about food all the time.
 In the middle of the terrible stress she’s dealing with, she can lose herself and find peace by going through cookbooks and making lists of recipes.
 Cooking for everyone brings relief as well.
-It’s a bittersweet pleasure to see people eating, while she remains ‘strong’ and resists even licking the spoon.
+It’s a bittersweet pleasure to see people eating, and she’s proud of herself for remaining ‘strong’ and not even licking the spoon.

 - The grown-ups are no use.
-When she shouts or chucks her food in the bin, they give up on trying to feed her.
+When she shouts or chucks food in the bin, they give up and say they can’t make her eat.
 They will not rescue her.
 They don’t know how to rescue her.
 They are not capable.
 She is alone.
 She is terrified.

 - She’s angry that old friends aren’t sticking by her any more.
 She’s cross that people judge her.
 Some accuse her of being self-centred.
 They have no idea.

-- She feels helpless and hopeless because she’s bought into one of the many myths about the causes of eating disorders.
+- She feels helpless, hopeless and ashamed because believes one of the many myths about eating disorders.

 - She feels guilty and ashamed about everything.
 She cannot bear the sadness and worry she’s causing everybody.
 If she could stop it, she would.
 She is scared that parents and siblings will give up on her and abandon her.